 In fact, it goes just as well when blended with tea or hot cocoa as well.
 If baristas in Europe are using it, you can probably bet that it’s good as that is one continent that takes its coffee and tea very seriously!

 Which makes it promising for An Oatly stock IPO.
 You can invest or trade in a stock that makes coffee taste better.
 And you have think that that’ll make traders and investors excited!

-Right now, you’re out of luck for an Oatly stock IPO.
-But if the rumors are true, sometime this year, 2021, Oatly will be on the market.
+Good news for an Oatly stock IPO.
+As of mid-2021, Oatly went be on the market.
 Then you can drink your Oatly milk latte’s while you trade their stock.
 Sounds fun right?
 Hopefully, for us, it works out that way.
 Remember that IPOs can start off a little differently than we realize or think they’ll go.

 There are other reasons why people have gravitated towards oat milk, not the least of which is that its production has the smallest carbon footprint of all milks, dairy included.
 It isn’t something people often think about, but the environmental impact of food production has been a hot topic in recent years, so it’s nice to see that oat milk actually has the lowest greenhouse emissions of any of the alternative milks.

 Firstly, oat milk is created from, you guessed it, oats.
 Oats are actually quite simple to grow and require about one-sixth of the amount of water to grow, than resource intensive nuts like almonds.
 Oats also use far less land to grow.
 When compared to a standard dairy farm, an oat farm requires roughly 80% less land.
 Oatly also uses 60% less energy which seems obvious as cows need to be tended to, as well as the machinery which milks them.